piercestar/GitViz/README.md

 1. Run the command `npm install`. <br>

 This will download a new node_modules folder which should solve most problems. <br>

+If you make any changes to the server.js file, don't forget to restart the server (using `node server.js`) in order to view your changes. <br>